LENSS/TrafficSplitter/README.md

 # Introduction

-This document provides instructions for the NDSS Artifact Evaluation (AE) process for our paper, _Towards Comprehensive Multipath Obfuscation Against Traffic Analysis Attacks in Wireless Networks_.
+This document provides instructions for the NDSS Artifact Evaluation (AE) process for our paper, _Towards Comprehensive Multipath Obfuscation Against Traffic Analysis Attacks in Wireless Networks_ [(Draft)](https://drive.google.com/file/d/1E2NuAsxbblm87xaXH038I4SeHhZ1_iZg/view?usp=sharing).
 The evaluation procedure is organized into four sections:

 1. [VM Setup](https://github.com/LENSS/TrafficSplitter#1-vm-setup): We explain how to prepare the VMs for the artifact evaluation.
 This includes creating VirtualBox VMs, compiling the custom kernel, and building our system.
 2. [Before Starting the Evaluations](https://github.com/LENSS/TrafficSplitter#2-before-starting-the-evaluations): We explain how to configure the VirtualBox NAT Network required for communication between the VMs before running the experiments.